vitorgt/SSC0142/Assignment/README.md

 # Smart Greenhouse

-Our project was to develop a socket system to control greenhouses' sensors and actuators balancing its environment and being able to get information from and control it over the internet.
+Our project was to develop a socket system on `Python3` to control greenhouses' sensors and actuators balancing its environment and being able to get information from and control it over the internet.

 ## To execute